-Parents/guardians of religiously or medically exempt students must sign an acceptance letter which acknowledges that their child(ren) has(have) been granted an exemption, and will be excluded from school in the event of an outbreak of disease for which the student is not vaccinated or does not have a lab-confirmed immunity.
+Parents/guardians of medically exempt students must sign an acceptance letter which acknowledges that their child(ren) has(have) been granted an exemption, and will be excluded from school in the event of an outbreak of disease for which the student is not vaccinated or does not have a lab-confirmed immunity.
 Please check with the Ithaca Waldorf School School nurse for Tompkins County Health Department exclusion policies for specific illnesses.

 The staff, parents, and children of the Ithaca Waldorf School thank you for your thoughtful care of the whole community.
 The IWS school nurse and/or the Director of School Administration are happy to discuss this policy further with you or to connect you with local health care providers who can work with your family to establish a catch-up vaccination schedule.